 1“Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.” – Romans 12:1-2

-As athletes we work to earn our place, position and victories.
-If we never put in the work then we will never receive the reward; our reward is always a product of our work and effort.
+As athletes, we have to earn our place, position and success.
+We all know that if we never put in the work then we will never receive the reward.
+Simply put, we get out what we put in.
 Well, Jesus flips that reality on its head.
 The passage above tells us that “…in view of God’s mercy, to offer your bodies as a living sacrifice…” Did you catch it?
 We offer our lives as worship in response to God’s mercy.
 God doesn’t wait to see what you will do for Him to offer you mercy.
-He has already freely given it to you from the very beginning.
+Neither does He evaluate your effort and keep score of your success and failures.
+God has already freely given His mercy to you through Jesus Christ.

-- Think of all that God has done for you.
+- Consider all that God has done for you.

 - Thank and praise God for His mercy for you.

-- Ask God to help your play be holy and pleasing to Him.
+- Ask God to help your play be an act of worship for His glory.